 Heather brings physics to life for her students through demos, labs and by making connections to her students’ everyday lives.
 Studying and understanding physics helps students see the mechanisms behind the workings of God’s creation.
 Her students learn that the same principles that apply to the far reaches of God’s universe also work in the kitchen!
-Heather has a passion for guiding her students to discover the intricacies and grandeur of God’s creation, which He actively sustains.
+Heather has a passion for guiding her students to discover the intricacies and grandeur of God’s creation.
 She experiences great joy and satisfaction watching her students reach a point of understanding the material or deepen their understanding and consequently delighting in God’s creation.

 “Mrs. Tuin changed physics from something that terrified me into something that I love.” —Former student